Goshen Brewing Company and Goshen Homebrew Club Competition 2021

 Avoid using hops that could be hard to find, including Galaxy, Nelson Sauvin or experimental hops.
 Some substitutes may apply when making it on GBCo’s system.

-Feel free to add additional character to a beer through special additions (like fruit, spices, wood, smoke, small amounts of character malt, etc.) that might nudge it slightly beyond a classic example of one of the above styles.
+Feel free to add additional character to a beer through special additions (like fruit, spices, wood, smoke, small amounts of character malt, etc.).
 Remember that if it’s picked, GBCo will need to use roughly 40x as much, so keep cost and availability in mind.
 Entries with additions will be judged based on both the quality of the base beer as well as how well the addition works.

 Questions?
 Email [email protected].